Arctic SBIRT Training

-Through our Arctic SBIRT Training Project, we are working with our community stakeholders and supporters to meet the goal set for Health Indicator 15a: Reducing the percentage of adults who report binge drinking in the past 30 days by 20% by 2020.
+Through our Arctic SBIRT Training Project, we worked with our community stakeholders and supporters to meet the goal set for Health Indicator 15a: Reducing the percentage of adults who report binge drinking in the past 30 days by 20% by 2020.

 Funding for the Arctic SBIRT Training project is provided by the